featherbear/UNSW-CSE-Thesis/site/content/homepage/about.md

 ## "Smart" Vacuum Cleaners - An Audit Into The Security and Integrity of IoT Systems

 With the rising availability of convenient and end-user friendly Internet of Things devices, there is an increasing demand for users to permit these devices to communicate remotely.
-Consequently, the unknown nature of communication and of what data is communicated raises privacy concerns that may often overlooked or trivialised in exchange for convenience.
-This project will involve the audit of an internet-connected robotic vacuum cleaner to assess the internal operations and nature of data that is transmitted, as to investigate any potential vulnerabilities that may potentially render the device insecure.
+Consequently, the unknown nature of communication and of what data is communicated raises privacy concerns that may often be overlooked or trivialised in exchange for convenience.
+This project will involve the audit of an internet-connected robotic vacuum cleaner (Roborock S6) to assess the internal operations and nature of data that is transmitted, as to investigate any potential vulnerabilities that may render the device insecure.

 ## Details

-TODO: Insert a clickbait title, also circuits go brrrr
+> How have manufacturers of IoT / smart home devices addressed the increasing concerns of digital privacy and product security?

+## Conclusions

+We will see, when we finish :)

 ## Acknowledgements